We do not accept Medicaid, Medicare, HMOs, or any state funded insurance.

 Memory Problems and Amnesia

-Xanax can severely impact memory function, leading to frequent forgetfulness or short-term memory loss.
-In some cases, users may experience an inability to form new memories, which can deeply affect personal and professional life.
+Xanax can severely impair memory, leading to frequent forgetfulness or short-term memory loss.
+In some cases, users may find they are unable to form new memories, which can deeply harm their personal and professional lives.”

 Xanax abuse can cause memory problems and other long-term effects on the brain